Your Free Guide to Grants

 – Enroll full-time at an approved institution in Delaware (may enroll in an out-of-state institution if the degree is not offered in-state)

-Up to $2,200Delaware Office of Higher Education
+Up to $5,000Delaware Department of Education

 FloridaFlorida Student Assistance Grant (FSAG)Need-based– Be a Florida resident-Enroll at a participating institution